 Answer: Here’s the deal, there’s an old saying: Do you want to rank high tomorrow but only for one year or do you want to rank after one year but for a lifetime?
 If you want to rank very high tomorrow, just spend some money on Adwords.
 If we use BlackHat tactics we might see results quicker, but we risk only seeing them for a short period of time.
 Even worse, the website might be permanently affected afterwards.
 On the other hand, if we follow the guidelines and do everything right, the rankings will be there forever.
 The only way of speeding up the process is by increasing the budget and scaling the good things.

 Objections and questions can be hard to handle when you try to convince clients to buy your SEO services.
-Hopefully, these answers will help you secure more deals.
+Hopefully, these answers will help you create proposals that hit the mark better and secure deals more successfully.
 However, they are not definitive answers and will not guarantee a sale.

 Retention is also very important if you want to sustain your SEO business.
 You want to build up a good portfolio.
 Recommendations are also the most reliable source of new clients.
 Mess things up and you’ll lose that stream of prospects.
 Make sure you do monthly reports and keep in touch with your clients to present the progress.
 Be engaged.